Weak $(1,1)$ Boundedness of Riesz Transforms on Vector Bundles

 \section{Riesz transforms on vector bundles}

-\parindent From now on, we assume that $M$ is a complete and noncompact Riemannian manifold, and \textbf{Hypothesis} (I) holds as well as the other assumptions in Section 2.
-For some suitable nonnegative constant $\lambda$, let us define the (local) Riesz transform $R_\lambda$ associated with the operator $L$ by
+\parindent From now on, we assume that $M$ is a complete and non-compact Riemannian manifold, and \textbf{Hypothesis} (I) holds as well as the other assumptions in Section 2.
+For some suitable constant $\lambda\in\R$, let us define the (local) Riesz transform $R_\lambda$ associated with the operator $L$ by

 We shall consider the weak $(1,1)$ boundedness of $R_\lambda$, i.e.,